The Night Journey

 The Return

-When they told him that, they were sure that he would also leave Islaam, because it was obvious to them that Muhammad (sallallaahu alayhi wa sallam) must be lying.
-But Abu Bakr told them “By Allaah, if he actually said that, he has told the truth.
-There really is nothing to be amazed about, for he has told me that information comes to him from Allaah, from the sky to the earth, in an instant during the night or day and I believe him.
-And that is even more strange.”
+Abu Bakr told them “By Allah, if he actually said this, he has told the truth.
+There really is nothing to be amazed about, for he has told me, information comes to him from Allah, from the sky to the earth, in an instant during the night or day and I believe him.
+And this is even more strange.”

-For the others, he told them that on his way to Jerusalem he passed by a stray camel belonging to one of the clans which had camped in a valley.
-It had escaped from a group of them and he led them to it.
+For the others, he told them that on his way to Jerusalem he passed by a stray camel belonging to one of the clans camped in a valley.
+It escaped from a group of them and he led them to it.
 He also told them that on his return he passed by the same clans caravan and found them all sleeping.
 They had a drinking vessel with some water in it which they had covered, so he uncovered it, drank its contents and put the cover back on the same way it was.

-He then informed them that the caravan was on its way to Makkah and he further described its lead camel.
-So the people rushed out to meet the caravan and found it as he had described it.
-They then asked the clan about the stray camel and the drinking vessel, and they replied, “By Allaah!
-He told the truth, we had camped in the valley which he mentioned and one of our camels had run off.
-We heard a mans voice calling us to it until we caught it.”
+He then informed them the caravan was on its way to Makkah and he further described its lead camel.
+So, when the caravan came, the local people rushed out to meet the caravan and found it just as he had described it.

-They also mentioned that they had left water in their jug and were surprised to find that it was all gone the next morning.
+They also mentioned they had left water in their jug and were surprised to find that it was all gone the next morning.

 [1] Reported by Anas Ibn Maalik and Abu Dharr and collected by al-Bukhaaree (Sahih Al-Bukhari (Arabic-English), vol 9, pp 449-450, no, 605) and Muslim (Sahih Muslim (English Trans.) vol.1, pp. 103-4, no.313